-The Ruby Reid Child Care Center serves the Seminary family by caring for children ages 18 months to public school age.
+The Ruby Reid Child Care Center serves the Seminary family by caring for children ages two through five.
 The Center is open year-round, except for one week in August and one week during the Christmas season.
-Seminary students may enroll their children only for the periods when school is in session, or they may request interim care between semesters.
+Seminary students may enroll their children for the periods when school is in session.
+They may also request interim care between semesters.
 Part-time care is available when space permits.